Understanding Web Storage APIs

 }

-const estimate = await navigator.storage.estimate(); console.log(estimate.usage); - Audit orphaned keys from legacy app versions using
+const e = await navigator.storage.estimate(); console.log(e.usage, e.quota);(note this excludes the Web Storage allocation). - Audit orphaned keys from legacy app versions via

-document.hasStorageAccess(). - Gracefully degrade to ephemeral in-memory state or
+document.hasStorageAccess(). - Degrade to ephemeral in-memory state or

 sessionStorageif available.

-storageevent listener attachment in all relevant routing contexts. - Check for missing
+storagelistener is attached in every routing context. - Check for a missing

 - Blocking the main thread with synchronous

-setItemduring route transitions or animation frames. - Storing unvalidated user input directly in storage, creating XSS vectors upon retrieval and rendering.
+setItemduring route transitions or animation frames. - Storing unvalidated user input directly, creating an XSS vector on retrieval and render.

-- Assuming universal availability without checking for private browsing or ITP restrictions.
+- Assuming universal availability without checking for private browsing or ITP.

 - Serializing complex objects (